28 November 2005 Dearborn County Plan Commission Meeting Notes

 Six citizens spoke on this issue.

-) spoke regarding the detention ponds and drainage issues.
+The first (I missed his name) spoke regarding the detention ponds and drainage issues.

 Jim Maupin- reminded the board that school crowding, Stateline traffic and safety issues, and the sewage was of EQUAL importance in the decision, even though it seems mostly focused on sewage now.
 The process is continuing at HVL to stop the VRUC treatment plant.